slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On growing old

-*'We don’t stop playing because we grow old; we grow old because we stop playing.'*

 > *'All God does is watch us and kill us when we get boring.
 We must never, ever be boring.' -- Chuck Palahniuk*

+We don’t stop playing because we grow old; we grow old because we stop playing.

 > *'Un uomo che vive di ricordi, diventa vecchio.
 Uno che vive di progetti resta giovane.' -- Bruno Munari*

 > *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*

+> *'It is never too late to be what you might have been.' -- George Eliot*

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

+> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*